-All examinations are open book, open notes, closed telephone, closed PDA, closed iPhone, closed iPad, closed Droid, closed Crackberry, closed laptop.
+All examinations are open book, open notes, closed telephone.
+You may bring use tablet if you have your class materials stored on it.
 Do bring a hand calculator to both exams.

 * The second half of the course (the sessions

-on regression modeling) will draw heavily on Greene, W., Econometric Analysis, Seventh edition, Prentice Hall, 2011.
+on regression modeling) will draw heavily on Greene, W., Econometric Analysis, Eighth edition, Prentice Hall, 2018.
+Students

-Students need not purchase this book - access to electronic copies of the
+need not purchase this book - access to electronic copies of the relevant